Recording Services Policies

 Our Jazz Services

 Jazz recitals are recorded using a variety of studio-grade microphones, direct boxes, pre-amplifiers and digital converters.
 With the available time before the recital we ensure all microphones are placed correctly, to capture the instrument accurately, and discreetly so as not to disturb the audience or musicians sight-lines.
 We record between 8 and 16 channels depending on the ensemble.
-After, the recital is mixed and edited by a professional staff engineer.
+Afterwards, the recital is mixed and edited by a professional staff engineer.

 Before Your Recital

-• Who is performing?
+- Who is performing?
 A jazz arranging student showcasing music for multiple ensembles requires a different set-up than a trio or quartet.

-• What is the stage layout?
+- What is the stage layout?
 Is the rhythm section stage left or right?
 Do performers from the horn section walk up front to take solos?

-• Any special considerations?
+- Any special considerations?

 This is a live recording and not a studio session, and there are limitations to what can be done afterwards.
 We can adjust some balance between mics, but mics will hear other sources ("bleed") and limit how much adjustment can be made before it becomes noticeable.

-Due to limited staffing we are not able to provide multitrack (multimic) production on weekend recitals.
+Due to limited staffing we are not able to provide multitrack production on weekend recitals.
 Unless special permission has been approved.

 After Your Recital